farstarinc/forrst-bot/README.md

 * Yells at people that use @username style mentions.
 This isn't Twitter, beat it.
 * Allows users to rehost images on Imgur by providing a link to an HTML page or directly to an image to rehost.
-The command is "rehost".
-* Urban dictionary, the command is "urban".
+* Urban dictionary support.
+* Ability to execute various scripts, regardless of their language.

 ## Planned Features